czim/laravel-cms-core/documentation/Troubleshooting.md

 Make sure the CMS model configuration cache is cleared.
 You can clear the models cache by running `php artisan cms:models:clear`.

-It is easiest to leave the cache setting disabled while configuring the CMS.
-You can do this by setting `cms-models.repository.cache` to `false`, but note that this will make all CMS pageloads slower.

 ### The base CMS URL (`<base URL>/cms`) fails to load (with a 404)